nerves-project/nerves/guides/core/connecting-to-a-nerves-target.md

-# Connecting to Nerves Target
+# Connecting to a Nerves Target

 There are multiple ways to connect to your Nerves target device and different target may support different connection methods.